Tinbergen Institute Master of Philosophy in Economics

 - Be able, initially under supervision, to write research papers for international peer reviewed journals.

-The MPhil programme’s first year: students complete core courses, field courses and a seminar series, where research fellows introduce themselves.
-These seminars allow students to explore potential supervisors and fields of specialization.
-In the second year, students have to complete 30 ECTS of specialized coursework and write an MPhil thesis.
+The programme’s first year: students complete core courses, field courses and a seminar series, where research fellows introduce themselves.
+These seminars allow students to explore potential supervisors and fields of specialisation.
+In the second year, students have to complete 30 ECTS of specialised coursework and write a thesis.

 Only hard-working and very talented students are admitted to the research master programme in Economics, where their fascination for the world of economics, econometrics and finance is satiated.
 This research masters is the stepping stone towards a PhD in Economics.
 If you genuinely wish to contribute to the fundamental discourse in Economics, you’d do well to apply.